 - Preventative health measures

 Research has proven that a comprehensive program in Diabetes Education and Self-Management helps patients tremendously.
 Patients who complete a program like the one at Washington Regional may anticipate fewer complications caused by their diabetes, less money spent on their own healthcare and the confidence that they can manage to live a full and active life in spite of their disease.

-- A referral by a physician or nurse practitioner is required for participation in the program.
+- A referral by a physician, PA or nurse practitioner is required for participation in the program.

 - Medicare and most insurance carriers pay for diabetes education at the same rate that they would pay for any service.